Skriltv/FireBird-Config-Tool/README.md

 - Microsoft Edge WebView2 Runtime
 - Internet access when loading the FireBird configuration page

-> **Note:** The application does not include or expose its source code.
-This README is intended for the released application only.

 ## Installation

 1. Download the latest **FireBird Config Tool** release.